dunglas/doctrine-json-odm/README.md

 **How to store objects recursively in the ODM?**

-If you want to store an object graph with the ODM, you need to install Symfony >= 3.1 (dev).
+If you want to store an object graph with Doctrine JSON ODM, you need to install Symfony >= 3.1 (dev).
-The `phpdocumentor/reflection-docblock` package must also be installed in your application.
+The `phpdocumentor/reflection-docblock` package is also required.
 Finally, you need to describe your properties containing object with an accurate PHPDoc.

-The serializer used by the ODM will use this PHPDoc to normalize the object graph.
+The serializer used by the Doctrine JSON ODM will rely on this PHPDoc to normalize the object graph.

 Internally, it uses [the Symfony PropertyInfo component](http://symfony.com/blog/new-in-symfony-2-8-propertyinfo-component).